Education & Learning

 - Dogs: literacy development with R.E.A.D.
 Dogs MN, training, walking, play.

 - Chickens: observation and training, relaxation exercises, husbandry.

-Schools: Including focused areas, such as preschools, Head Start, special education, charter schools, and homeschool networks.
+- Schools: Including focused areas, such as preschools, Head Start, special education, charter schools, and homeschool networks.

-Adult-based organizations and services: community mental health centers, hospitals, corrections, chemical health, group homes/residential treatment facilities, eating disorders clinics, senior care facilities, dementia care facilities, veteran-specific organizations and services, family support services, and workforce development.
+- Adult-based organizations and services: including community mental health centers, hospitals, corrections, chemical health, group homes/residential treatment facilities, eating disorders clinics, senior care facilities, dementia care facilities, veteran-specific organizations and services, family support services, and workforce development.